 To paraphrase E.B.
 White, the perfect sentence is one from which nothing can be added or removed.
 Every word plays its part.
 In my more giddy moments I think that a simple comic strip featuring Calvin, a preternaturally bright six year-old, and Hobbes, his imaginary tiger friend, features some of the most lucid sentences committed to print.
-And when I sober up, I usually think exactly the same.
+And when I sober up, I usually think exactly the same as Calvin and Hobbes.

 Bill Watterson’s Calvin and Hobbes ran between 1985 and 1995.
 His comic strip managed to infuse wondering (and wandering) on a cosmic scale into an ageless world of lazy Sunday afternoons, snow goons, and harassed babysitters.
 I’m not saying that you should take moral and philosophical guidance from the inventor of Calvinball (a game that runs on chaos theory), but you could do much worse.

-So here, in no particular order, is a selection of quotes that nail everything from the meaning of life to special underwear.
+So here, in no particular order, is a selection of Calvin and Hobbes quotes that nail everything from the meaning of life to special underwear.
 Enjoy.

 (NOTE: Check out Part II: Sixteen MORE Things Calvin and Hobbes Said Better Than Anyone Else)